 Reporting requirements are identified on the Federal Assistance Reporting Checklist, DOE F 4600.2, attached to the award agreement.
-The checklist is available at http://energy.gov/management/office-management/operational-management/financial-assistance/financial-assistance-forms under Award Forms.
+The checklist is available at http://energy.gov/management/office-management/office-management/operational-management/financial-assistance/financial-assistance-forms under Award Forms.

 Final technical reports are a required for each SBIR or STTR award.
-DOE will protect final technical reports containing marked SBIR/STTR data from disclosure during the data protection period.
-The data protection period extends from the time the final technical report is submitted to DOE for a period of 4 years.
-The data protection period may be extended by follow-on Phase II or Phase III awards if those follow-on awards are properly reported to DOE.
-At the end of the data protection period, final technical reports will be released to the public to comply with DOE statutory data dissemination requirements [Atomic Energy Act of 1954, Public Law 83-703; Energy Reorganization Act of 1974, Public Law 93-438; Department of Energy Organization Act of 1977, Public Law 95-91].
+DOE will protect final technical reports containing marked SBIR/STTR data from disclosure during the data protection period in accordance with the award terms.
+The data protection period extends from the date the SBIR/STTR award is issued for a period of 20 years.
+At the end of the data protection period, final technical reports will be released to the public to comply with DOE statutory data dissemination requirements [e.g. Atomic Energy Act of 1954, Public Law 83-703; Energy Reorganization Act of 1974, Public Law 93-438; Department of Energy Organization Act of 1977, Public Law 95-91].

-SECTION VII - QUESTIONS/AGENCY CONTACTS
+SECTION VII - OUESTIONS/AGENCY CONTACTS